axlroden/elvui_update/README.md

 A script for automatically updating ELVUI TBC when a new version is released.

 ## What it does:
-This program will query the Elvui API to determine if the local version matches the current release.
+This program will query the tukui API to determine if the local version matches the current release.
 The new version will be downloaded and installed if there is a version mismatch.
 It finds the WoW TBC folder automatically.

 ## Install the exe by scheduling a task: